hcv1027/CarND-Capstone/note.md

    ![Wheelbase](./imgs/Wheelbase_and_Track.png)
 2. Brake deadband?
 3. Steering ratio?
-4. fual capacity is used for compute more precise mass of vehicle
+4. fuel capacity is used for compute more precise mass of vehicle
 5. Break should be in units of torque.(Newton meters)
 6. Frequency does matter here.
 Target: 50 hz.
 Less than 20 hz will shutdown.
 7. Throttle: 0~1